10 Kid-Friendly Activity Ideas For Summer 🌞

 9. Become Superheroes

 Pair with all the clothes in your dress-up bin and the kids will have a super afternoon!
-Fly on over to the full superhero craft blog.
+Fly on over to the full superhero craft tutorial.